evondev/vscode-dracula-dark/README.md

 ![javascript](/images/javascript.png "javascript")
 ### JSX
 ![jsx](/images/jsx.png "jsx")
-## Thanks
-Thanks https://zenorocha.com/ for creating the Dracula theme
 ## Bonus - PowerMode
 Install this package at this link: **vscode:extension/hoovercj.vscode-power-mode**, after installed, you can copy **powermode settings** in `settings.txt` to your `settings.json`
 ## Notice